10 Best Fleece Jackets For Hiking + Backpacking

 Elastic hem and cuffs to keep warmth in and elements out.
 Some boxier styles may have a drawstring cord.

-Top 10 Fleece Jackets
+The Best Fleece Jackets

 Okay, now that we know all about the features, let’s now take a look at our top picks!
 Each jacket is awesome for its own reason or purpose.
-The fleece weight goes from warm to warmest but not exactly.
-Orange links are to men’s jackets and yellow are to women’s.

 1. Most Versatile Fleece